headforwards-spd/headforwards-website/src/pages/info-pages/pioneering-healthcare-innovation-in-india.md

         My own journey has led me to create a healthcare tech system called Doctor Pulse, initially for Electronic Health Records, which is being trialled and developed in partnership with a hospital in India.
   title: ""
 summary:
-  text: Rahul Lamba, a software engineer at Headforwards, is developing a
+  text: Rahul Lamba is developing a pioneering health tech system in partnership
-    pioneering health tech system in partnership with a hospital in India, which will lead to improved patient care through the use of AI
+    with a hospital in India, which will lead to improved patient care through the use of AI
   image: /uploads/admin-dashboard-today-–-1-bw.png
 author: 6bd8d7f0-c28a-11ea-a64c-75f62d2ae041
 publishedDate: 2020-07-10T08:23:19.516Z